funnydog/silvermountain/README.md

 ## Instructions

-To run the program you need a suitable basic interpreter like GWBasic or BWBasic.
+To run the program you need a suitable basic interpreter like GW-Basic or BWBasic.

-Use the following command to run it with BWBasic:
+To run the program execute the following command:

    ```
    $ bwbasic silver.bas
    ```

+## Port to Common Lisp

+A port to Common Lisp is also available.

+To achieve such goal I de-obfuscated the encoded strings and mapped the indices to meaningful symbols.

+Therefore reading the lisp code give significant hints to solve the adventure.

+Please look at the file insights.md for more information.

+The port has been tested successfully with SBCL.

 ## Changes made to the original